jianbinxin/Instances-of-MAPF-LFADMM/README.md

 # Instances-of-MAPF-LFADMM
-Instances of MAPF using Learning-based fast ADMM
+Instances of MAPF using Learning-based Fast ADMM